Home-made Coconut & Pecan Butter

 Note: When looking for ingredients, try to get them in their most natural form (organic, without unnecessary additives).

-- Start by placing the required amount of pecans in a blender.
+- Start by placing the required amount of pecans in a food processor.

 - Add pure vanilla extract and cinnamon and pulse everything until smooth for 30-60 seconds.
-You can use any blender but I wouldn't use a hand blender, as it may easily overheat.
+You can use any food processor but I wouldn't use a hand blender, as it may easily overheat.

 - Add shredded coconut and blend for another 30-60 seconds (or more for a smoother texture) and...

-- Blend until you reach the desired consistency (I prefer it chunky).
+- Process until you reach the desired consistency (I prefer it chunky).
 Don’t over-process the butter, it can overheat the blender!
 Pour the butter into a glass container and let it cool to room temperature.
-Try Home-made Coconut & Pecan Butter in this recipe!
+Try Home-made Coconut & Pecan Butter to make fat bombs!!

 Note: You can store it at room temperature, there is no need to refrigerate it.
 Microwaving the butter for a few seconds will make it softer, while refrigerating has the opposite effect.